Ethacridine Lactate

 Side Effects

-While Ethacridine Lactate is generally well-tolerated when used topically according to instructions, like all medications, it can cause side effects in some individuals.
-Most side effects are mild and localized to the application site.
+When used topically as directed, Ethacridine Lactate is generally well-tolerated.
+However, like all medicinal agents, it can cause side effects in some individuals.
+Most side effects are mild and localized:

-- Skin Irritation: Mild redness, itching, stinging, or a burning sensation at the site of application.
+• Skin Irritation: Common reactions include mild redness, itching, stinging, or a burning sensation at the application site.
+These are usually transient and resolve quickly.

 Drug Interactions